00xbyte/00xbyte.github.io/_posts/2023-05-13-bootloader-password-bypass.md

 ---

 There is a saying that you don't truly own a router until you flash your own firmware on it.
-The only problem was that the bootloader was password protected.
+The only problem was that the bootloader of my router was password protected.
 So I accepted the challenge :)

 > Disclaimer - My ISP is the biggest one in Israel, and this is their newest router.